InfiniteVerma/gostrace/README.md

 # gostrace

-A process tracer CLI written in golang
+A process tracer CLI written in golang.
+The design is rather straightforward, we iteract with ptrace functions using C wrappers and on each sys call type, get read it's argument and convert it into human readable string.

 # Setup

 ```
 echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope
 ```

+# Sys calls implemented:
+ - write
+ - clock_nanosleep

 # Plan